chadtopaz/computational-linear-algebra/psets/Pset-Fundamentals-of-Linear-Systems.md

 where **I** is the identity matrix, *α* is a small number, and **1** is a vector of all ones.
 Take *α* = 0.05 and solve for **x** using any method you want.
+I used R’s `solve` command.)
 Print out the largest element of **x** so that I can verify your answer.

 b\.
 Re-plot the network using your same graph layout as before, color the most important node red and plot it with size 5.
 This way, the most